Thanks Facebook. The why, the how, and the “wtf” of the attention economy.

 Cute puppies get an “awww” but don’t always compel us to share.
 When we see something that triggers outrage or other fiery emotions, we can’t help but reply or share or express ourselves.

 The algorithm knows this.
 It’s not doing it to deliberately piss you off, it only “understands” that this type of content increases engagement, so it keeps showing you more of it.

-This creates a ratchet effect, the more charged a piece of content is the more it spreads, and the more it spreads that discourse of content that creates highly charged emotional states.
+This creates a ratchet effect, the more charged a piece of content is the more it spreads, and the more it spreads the more we see topics that create highly charged emotional states.